-The Civil Rights Act of 1963 and the Equal Pay Act prohibit employers in Alabama against discriminating on the basis of gender.
-In accordance, employers may not take gender into account when making decisions regarding wages, hiring, or promotions.
-They also must ensure that working environments are not hostile or biased towards a certain gender, and that it is not of an overtly sexual atmosphere.
+The Civil Rights Act of 1963 and the Equal Pay Act prohibit employers in California from discriminating on the basis of gender.
+Accordingly, gender may not be the basis for any employer decisions regarding pay, hiring policies, or promotion policies.
+They are also required to make sure that the working environment is neither hostile to a certain gender nor overtly sexual.

 What Must be Proven in a Discrimination Claim?